Skip to content

 • Have a history of evaluating or purchasing solutions similar to yours

-Work with sales to validate this list and add layers—technographics, buyer intent, job titles—to ensure you’re focusing on the right people.
+Work with sales to validate this list and layer in technographics, buyer intent, and job titles.

 Align Sales and Marketing Outreach

-Once your TAL is locked, sync with your SDRs and AEs to plan coordinated outreach.
-This could include:
+Once your TAL is locked, align with SDRs and AEs to plan coordinated outreach:

-• Social touches (LinkedIn connects, soft DMs) based on relevant conference session topics
+• Social engagement (LinkedIn and email) based on relevant conference topics

-• Sharing tailored pre-event content like a “What to Watch at Black Hat 2025” guide
+• Pre-event content, like a “What to Watch ” guide

-It’s also a good idea to make sure your sales and marketing ops teams have clear processes in place before the event—within both your CRM and marketing automation platforms.
-That includes ensuring lead data is up-to-date, outreach plans are coordinated, and prospects aren’t receiving overlapping or conflicting messages right out of the gate.
+It’s also a good idea to make sure your sales and marketing ops teams have clear processes in place before the event.
+Including up-to-date lead data, coordinated outreach plans, and making sure prospects aren’t receiving overlapping or conflicting messages.

-Use LinkedIn and programmatic platforms to launch account-based ads targeting your TAL with messaging tied to the conference themes—think AI security, vulnerability management, and threat intelligence in the case of Black Hat.
+Use LinkedIn and programmatic platforms to target your TAL with messaging tied to the conference themes.

-Short on time?
 A third-party email blast can quickly build awareness among likely attendees.
-Offer gated content or an invite to a private event or suite demo—anything that sparks interest and establishes credibility before the event even starts.
+Offer gated content or an invite to a private event to spark interest and establish credibility before the event even starts.

 Interactive Booths: Go Beyond the Pitch